SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

   death are the things we care about most, not a mild breakthrough infection.
 - Best of all, the side effects looked comparable to, or even _less than_, what was seen in the first 2 doses.
 They saw _only 1 case of myocarditis_.
-(But that's a problem in younger males, and they vaccinated their elderly first, so that may not mean much.)
+(But that's a problem in younger males, and they vaccinated their elderly first, so the low number of events seen here may not mean much.)

 We can argue about the _need_ for boosters, but it's inarguably true that it _worked_.